 Listening to the radio is easy, unobtrusive and entertaining.

-When you’re in a traffic jam, the radio keeps you company.
+When you’re in a traffic jam, working away at your desk or doing he dishes at home, the radio keeps you company.

 Thanks to the internet, you can stream live radio from around the world whenever and wherever you like.